nils91/latex-software-documentation/README.md

-Beispiel für eine Abschlussarbeit mit LaTeX
+Template for a software-documentation with LaTeX Copyright (C) 2019-2020  Nils Dralle
-Copyright (C) 2012-2016  Carsten Gips
+Previous copyright (C) 2012-2016  Carsten Gips

     This program is free software: you can redistribute it and/or modify